Perfect Pillowy Potato Gnocchi

 - Freeze the gnocchi on sheets before bagging it for extended storage.

-- Cook gnocchi until most of them float and then count to thirty.
+- Cook gnocchi until they float, and then remove.

 - Add cooked gnocchi directly to the sauce for flavor infusion.